-- I just served it with a bowl of scoop tortilla chips on the side but you could easily serve it as is or with some soft rolls too.
+- Serve it with a bowl of scoop tortilla chips on the side or as is or with some soft rolls too.

-I also went to the store for cheddar cheese soup to use as the base but found fiesta nacho cheese condensed soup right next to that and thought that would even be better!
+At first I grabbed cheddar cheese soup to use as the base but found Campbells fiesta nacho cheese soup right next to that!
+I thought that would even be better!

 I do think that added a bit more spice and nacho like flavor but if you couldn’t find that a can of condensed cheddar cheese soup would do just as well.

 Just in case you need tips on how to thaw out your Instant Pot ground beef because you forgot to take it out the night before it’s here.

 - Fiesta nacho cheese condensed soup – can use cheddar cheese condensed soup too as an alternative, if you want heat add 1/2 finely diced jalapeno

 - Petite diced tomatoes – I like the smaller version but either way really

 Diced chiles – use any heat level, I use medium and it’s perfect but if you don’t want much spice use mild

 Milk – 2% works best to make it a bit thicker, fat free works too if that is what you have